 Add 1-2 tablespoons of water, using a fork separate, and break up the rice.

-Cover with aluminum foil and bake for 10-15 minutes or until heated through.
+Cover with aluminum foil and bake for 10-15 minutes or until heated.

 Once your rice is heated, transfer it to a serving plate and serve.

 As you can see, reheating rice in an oven is a simple and effective way to keep your rice warm until serving.
-With these tips, you’ll be able to make sure that your leftover rice never goes to waste!
+With these tips, you’ll be able to ensure that your leftover rice never goes to waste!

 How to Store Leftover Rice

-If you want to make sure that your leftover rice stays fresh and doesn’t go bad, there is one simple trick that you can use: freeze it.
+If you want to make sure that your leftover rice stays fresh and doesn’t go bad, there is a straightforward trick that you can use: freeze it.

-You should only store rice in the fridge for 3 days in a bowl covered with plastic or in an airtight container
+You should only store rice in the fridge for three days in a bowl covered with plastic or in an airtight container

 Freezing rice is a great way to keep it fresh for up to 3 months.
 To freeze your leftover rice, use the following steps: